Some surprisingly good life lessons

 A Lannister always pays his debts

-The people to whom the Lannisters owed a debt, whether it be gold, loyalty, duty, or honour, always knew the debt would be repaid.
-But they were never sure if it would come with strings attached.
+The people to whom the Lannisters owed a debt, whether it be gold, loyalty, duty, or honour, always knew the debt would be repaid, but they were never sure when, or if it would come with strings attached.

 Embrace your imperfections

 Tyrion is a dwarf.
 He’s constantly referred to as ‘the imp’ or ‘the half man’ which do nothing for his self-esteem.
 It’s tough when you’re 1.3m tall (4’ 4” in old money) because you can’t hide your so-called imperfection.